widmogrod/zf2-rest-api-documentator/README.md

 Currently module have one strategy named "standard".
 Strategy is way, in which documentation configuration will be interpreted.
-It's very usfull way to create your own interpreter.
+It's very useful way to create your own interpreter.
 To do that you need to do two things

   1. Write your strategy implementing this interface `WidRestApiDocumentator\StrategyInterface`